Quantum-Assisted Support Vector Regression: Results

 \section{Results}

 In this section, we present our results on the performance of our quantum-assisted algorithm for FLD and compare our algorithm with classical algorithms for FLD.
 First we formulate the optimisation problem involved in training an $\varepsilon$-SVR model as a QUBO problem.
-Then we compare the performances of the three landmark-detection models developed here, namely SKL-\texttt{landmark}, SA-\texttt{landmark} and QA-\texttt{landmark}, using a subset of the LFW dataset.
-Finally, using the LFPW and BioID datasets, we compare these landmark-detection models against a model constructed by the BoRMaN algorithm.
+Then we compare the performances of the three FLD models developed here, namely SKL-\texttt{landmark}, SA-\texttt{landmark} and QA-\texttt{landmark}, using a subset of the LFW database.
+Finally, using the LFPW and BioID databases, we compare these three FLD models.